 - Baby Delight Snuggle Nest – We recently switched to the Baby Delight Snuggle Nest, which is a portable infant sleeper bed, when traveling with our newborn – we use it when visiting friends and it worked well in the tent as an infant camping bed.

-This made it easy to check her body temp to ensure we were keeping baby warm at night and grab her to nurse before she could cry and disturb any other campers.
+This made it easy to check her body temperature to ensure we were keeping baby warm at night and grab her to nurse before she could cry and disturb any other campers.
+The Baby Deedee Sleep Nest Travel sleeping bag for infants would have worked well for us, since they have a small size for 0 – 6 months.

 We also love Cadillac Mountain Sports for its great selection of adult clothing and gear.
 They have the best outdoor shoe collection.